Section 10.1 Researchers in Voting Theory and Voter Representation

 Lathisms Bio

-Belin Tsinnajinnie (Din and Filipinx, he/him) is a Mathematics Professor at Santa Fe Community College, in Santa Fe, NM.
+Belin Tsinnajinnie (Diné and Filipinx, he/him) is currently a mathematics education researcher for WestED, an education non-profit.
+Previously, he was a Mathematics Professor at Santa Fe Community College, in Santa Fe, NM.
 After starting off doing research in computational group theory, Tsinnajinnie decided to redirect his efforts toward Mathematics Education.
 He now focuses on issues related to social justice, equity and diversity in mathematics.
 In particular, he studies the impact of power dynamics and culture in educational settings.

 Meet a Mathematician YouTube Video

-Ellen Veomett graduated from the University of NebraskaLincoln as a mathematics major in 2002.
-She is now a Professor of Mathematics at St. Marys College of California.
+Ellen Veomett graduated from the University of Nebraska–Lincoln as a mathematics major in 2002.
+She is now a Professor of Mathematics at the University of San Francisco.
 In 2018 she proved that the utilization of the Efficiency Gap to measure gerrymandering works best under certain conditions, such as full voter turnout.
 Although the Efficiency Gap was used to strike down a redistricting map in Wisconsin in 2016, there are other measures which have since been developed, including the GEO metric, designed by Dr. Veomett and her collaborators.
 Veomett continues to make an impact in the study of gerrymandering, having co-authored a publication in the Washington Post as recently as September, 2022.

 Professional Webpage